 CBC Mortgage Agency is accountable to FHA.
 FHA has strict guidelines under which down payment assistance programs are administered.
 CBC Mortgage Agency carefully reviews every loan to ensure borrower success.
 All borrowers receive post-purchase counseling to ensure the transition to homeownership is successful.

 1 NCSHA Blog: Urban Institute Report Touts Importance of HFA Down Payment Assistance Programs, November 17, 2017

 CBC Mortgage Agency also offers, generally speaking, better pricing, allowing better terms to the borrower.
-In addition, we have the ability to help more borrowers due to flexible income, geographic, 1st time homebuyer, and other restrictions in place with most programs.
+In addition, we have the ability to help more borrowers due to flexible income, geographic, 1st time homebuyer, and other requirements, compared to other restrictions in place with most programs.

 MMI also may counsel with borrowers with a credit score lower than 640 prior to purchase to ensure they are prepared for the challenges of homeownership.
 Borrowers with a credit score lower than 620 are required to take an education course through MMI prior to closing.

 Yes.
 In 2017 the National Association of Realtors1 released a study entitled, “Social Benefits of Homeownership and Stable Housing.”
 The findings revealed that:

 1 National Association of Realtors: Social Benefits of Homeownership and Stable Housing, November 17, 2017